-First things first: We are not going to save the planet through yet another blog!
+First things first: We are not going to save the planet through yet another website or blog!
 No single individual – not even a super-heroine – can save the planet on her own.
-The primary goal of this blog is not to save the planet, but to provide support for those who, for some reason, feel that they should try contributing to this mega-endeavour.
+The primary goal of this website is not to save the planet, but to provide support for those who, for some reason, feel that they should try contributing to this mega-endeavour.
 Who are those people?

 A website for whom?

-This blog is for people who have – through their work, or through their studies, or just by chance – had the occasion to face the most recent science-backed climate and environmental insights.
+This website is for people who have – through their work, or through their studies, or just by chance – had the occasion to face the most recent science-backed climate and environmental insights.
 People who have critically reflected on those insights and come to the conclusion humanity finds itself in the dangerously absurd situation of extinguishing its own basis of existence – and that of many other species at the same time.
 People who have tried to communicate these facts and worries to their friends and relatives and received mixed reactions that range from ‘It’s nice of you to care about the climate’ to ‘Don’t exaggerate!’ to ‘Let’s talk about something else, you’re making me depressed!’.
 People who have questioned themselves over and over again (‘Am I getting something wrong?’, ‘Should I just go with the flow?’) but come to the conclusion that they cannot ignore what they know, and therefore that they cannot go on as usual.
 People who have decided that recycling, buying bio-products, donating to NGOs, signing petitions or writing another critical research paper is too little too late to face this crisis.
 People who feel that the motto ‘I’m doing something – if only everyone lived as conscious as I do…’ just doesn’t do the trick of soothing their minds any longer.
 People who want to do more but don’t know where to start, when to find the time, or how to deal with the strange reactions they receive from partners, friends, relatives, colleagues, and social media contacts.
 People who are motivated and inspired to do something, but also have moments of feeling overwhelmed, alienated from their social environments, or just sad.